open-algorithmic-trading/docs/README.md

 So, we turn our attention to automating our trades, through algorithmic trading to achieve speed and consistency, for executing various trading strategies efficiently and effectively.

 ## Why do we develop Open Trading?
-There must be numerous libraries and platforms out there, to perform algorithmic trading and back testing, but each of them acts like a dependency, to build a complete trading system or developed using languages other than Java or their community is currently inactive.
+There must be numerous libraries and platforms out there, to perform algorithmic trading and backtesting, but each of them acts like a dependency, to build a complete trading system or developed using languages other than Java or their community is currently inactive.

 So, the reason behind developing Open Trading is to build a complete algorithmic trading system for Stocks and Options, by leveraging the libraries and platforms out there but to not develop the aforesaid libraries or platforms and certainly to not reinvent the wheel!